P-Pix/Presentation/README.md

 [![https://www.linkedin.com/in/lemonnier-guillaume/](image/bxl-linkedin.svg)](https://www.linkedin.com/in/lemonnier-guillaume/)

 ## English
-Hello, let me introduce myself, I am Guillaume LEMONNIER, a Master 2 degree student in computer science, Artificial Intelligence, Data Science and Health at the [University of Caen Normandy](https://www.unicaen.fr/).
+Hello, I am Guillaume LEMONNIER, a Master 2 degree student in computer science, Artificial Intelligence, Data Science and Health at the [University of Caen Normandy](https://www.unicaen.fr/).
 I have a strong attraction to C++ and Python but I know how to adapt to many computer languages.
 I like to use Python for the mathematical parts of computer science, and C++ for the visualization and interface parts in order to speed up execution.

 ### Personnal experiences